Dominique Hoppe

-Prior to his appointment to the AFFOI, Hoppe was Administrator at the European Patent Office, President of the AFIF-PB and President of the Superior Council of the international civil servants in the Netherlands.
+Prior to his appointment to the AFFOI, Hoppe was administrator at the European Patent Office, president of the AFIF-PB and president of the Superior Council of the international civil servants in the Netherlands.

-In December 2011 he was elected - together with Abdou Diouf – francophone of the year in the framework the world forum of the French language.
+In December 2011 he was elected – together with Abdou Diouf – francophone of the year in the framework the world forum of the French language.

-In 2014 he received the Gusi Peace Prize - considered as the equivalent of the Nobel Peace Prize in Asia - for Peacebuilding thru development of political & diplomatic networks & activities supporting human rights & fundamental freedoms.
+In 2014 he received the Gusi Peace Prize - considered as the equivalent of the Nobel Peace Prize in Asia - for Peacebuilding thru development of political and diplomatic networks and activities supporting human rights and fundamental freedoms.

 In 2015 he was nominated for the Nobel Peace Prize.
 His candidacy was supported by both the OPCW (Nobel Peace Prize 2013) and the CPI.

 Early life

 Dominique Hoppe was born in 1959 in Longwy (France).
 He studied at the Lycée Alfred Mézières, went to the Nancy-Université and graduated from the Institut d'études politiques de Paris.
 He also graduated from the Stanford University and the Harvard Business School.